-Many Kubernetes clusters support multiple types of online and offline workloads at the same time.
-Due to the traffic fluctuations of online workloads and the uncertainty in the time required for completing offline workloads, resource demands vary with time.
-For example, many enterprises perform dense computing on weekends and during the middle and end of each month.
-During these periods, the demands on computing resources increase sharply.
+Many Kubernetes clusters must concurrently support a variety of online and offline workloads.
+The traffic volume of online workloads fluctuates and the amount of time required to complete offline workloads is unpredictable, which causes resource demands to vary with time.
+For example, many enterprises perform intensive computing on weekends and in the middle and end of each month, and their demands on computing resources increase sharply during these periods.

-Currently, a Kubernetes cluster often uses an autoscaler to scale out temporary nodes until all pods are scheduled.
+Typically, a Kubernetes cluster uses an autoscaler to scale out temporary nodes until all pods are scheduled.
 It takes about 2 minutes to deploy a temporary node.
-After the pods are run, the temporary nodes are released automatically.
-In this scale-out method, a pod usually needs to wait more than 2 minutes before it can be scheduled.
+After the pods are scheduled and start to run, the temporary nodes are automatically released.
+In this scale-out mode, a pod must wait 2 or more minutes before it can be scheduled.